metagentools/GraphBin/tutorial.md

 # GraphBin Tutorial - FAME Fortnightly Bioinf Meeting

-This tutorial walks you through the steps and commands used to setup GraphBin, prepare results, run GraphBin and visualise results.
+This tutorial walks through the steps and commands used to set up GraphBin, prepare results for input, run GraphBin and visualise the final results.

 ## Installing GraphBin